Qdanial01/Number-Guessing/README.md

 # Number Guessing Game
-There's 2 python files in this project both of which serves the purpose of a number Guessing Game
+There are 2 python files in this project both of which serve the purpose of a number Guessing Game
-- Number_Guess_Game.py (**Command Line Version**) - Basic version of a number guessing game written in python.
+- Number_Guess_Game.py (**Command Line Version**) - Basic version of a number guessing game written in Python.
 - Number_Guess_Game_with_GUI.py (**Integrated GUI**) - UI built into the game with TKinter

 GUI version contains a standalone **Windows executable(.exe)**!